 New law will phase out harmful practice that affects juvenile fish, particularly in Southern Oregon.

-Governor Kate Brown signed the Suction Dredge Reform bill (SB 3-A) in a ceremony Thursday at the state capitol in Salem.
+Governor Kate Brown signed the Suction Dredge Reform bill (SB 3-A) in a ceremony Thursday at the state capital in Salem.
 Representatives from Oregon’s fishing and conservation communities joined Sen. Michael Dembrow (D-Portland), Rep. Pam Marsh (D-Ashland), Rep. Chris Gorsek (D-Troutdale) and Rep. Karin Power (D-Milwaukie), as well as Laurie Bates, wife of the late Sen. Alan Bates, who started the campaign for suction dredge reform several sessions ago.

 The bill marks a major achievement for Oregon in protecting essential salmon habitat from harmful suction dredge mining.
 The bipartisan, common sense law is the result of a multi-year effort that brought together diverse perspectives.